When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding. The answer depends on the following:

 Drugs that may suppress milk production include bromocriptine (used to treat Parkinson disease), estrogen Hormone Therapy for Menopause Menopause is the permanent end of menstrual periods and thus of fertility.
-For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more , oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings or barrier contraceptives) Applied to the skin (patch) Implanted under the skin read more that contain high-dose estrogen and a progestin, trazodone (an antidepressant), and levodopa Levodopa/carbidopa Parkinson disease is a slowly progressive degenerative disorder of specific areas of the brain.
+For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more , oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more that contain high-dose estrogen and a progestin, trazodone (an antidepressant), and levodopa Levodopa/carbidopa Parkinson disease is a slowly progressive degenerative disorder of specific areas of the brain.
 It is characterized by tremor when muscles are at rest (resting tremor), increased muscle tone... read more .

 If women who are breastfeeding must take a drug that may harm the baby, they must stop breastfeeding.
 But they can resume breastfeeding after they stop taking the drug.
 While taking the drug, women can maintain their milk supply by pumping breast milk, which is then discarded.

 Women who are breastfeeding should consult their health care practitioner about all the drugs they are taking or about to start.

 Women who smoke should not breastfeed within 2 hours of smoking and should never smoke in the presence of their baby whether they are breastfeeding or not.
 Smoking reduces milk production and interferes with normal weight gain in the baby.